The short answer

 What is Anthropic's Glassdoor rating in 2026?+

-Anthropic holds a 4.4 out of 5.0 Glassdoor rating as of April 2026, with 95% of reviewers recommending the company to a friend.
-Compensation & Benefits scores 4.6, reflecting total comp packages of $300k–$490k for senior engineers.
+Anthropic holds a 4.4 out of 5.0 overall Glassdoor rating in 2026, with 95% of reviewers recommending the company to a friend and Dario Amodei holding a 93% CEO approval rating.
+Compensation & Benefits scores 4.8 (one of the highest in tech), reflecting total comp packages of $300k–$490k for senior engineers.
 Work-Life Balance scores 3.7, reflecting the intensity of working at a frontier AI lab.
 See our full compensation breakdown and culture profile for details.

 Filter by role type, seniority, and location.
 Updated daily from the Anthropic careers page.